jamesmbcarlson/CT_Project_07_Task_Mgmt/README.md

 ---

-<br>Per our assignement requirements, we created a reponsive webpage layout for a task management application.
+<br>Per our assignment requirements, we created a reponsive webpage layout for a task management application.
 The task management application should include pages to create tasks, view all tasks, for details for tasks, as well as pages for logging in and registering new users.

 First we used Figma to discuss, wireframe, and prototype what our layout and design for the web application should be.
 [You can view our notes, wireframes, and prototype here!](https://www.figma.com/file/SFfsqwXKhD8wlzVRiypNnr/CT---Task-Mgmt-App?type=design&node-id=0%3A1&mode=design&t=u6jFEGTuxxLGWd8G-1)